How Visivo Works

 - name: widget_sales

-description: "A table containing widgets sales sourced from the CRM"
+description: "A table containing widget sales sourced from the CRM"

 columns: